twosevenska/Aesir/README.md

 4. Nerd is now stuck creating a new char or watching for the rest of the session.

 So yeah if you went through those examples you might've noticed a couple of things.
 Not all of them are bad but some stuff could certainly be improved.
 That's part of our objective.

+## Why Aesir?

+Sounds cool, Norse myth is popular in RPG's and it's all about this council of Norse Gods.
+Seemed appropriate.